VolunteerSpot Logo

 More money for your group.
 Got your attention?

-VolunteerSpot makes signing up to help so simple, most groups see a 20 percent increase in new volunteers at their VolunteerSpot-powered events.
-And those new volunteers are an incredible source of additional donations of time, materials and cash – so VolunteerSpot is actually an investment in making your group run better and with more resources.
+VolunteerSpot makes signing up to help so simple, most groups see a 20 percent increase in new volunteers and participants at their VolunteerSpot-powered events.
+And those new volunteers and participants are an incredible source of additional donations of time, materials and cash - so VolunteerSpot is actually an investment in making your group run better and with more resources.